-Open the Library Browser to Exteriors> Outdoor Living> Outdoor Furniture> Furniture Sets> Wicker> Wicker Dining Chair and select it for placement.
+1. Open the Library Browser and browse to Home Designer Core Catalogs> Exteriors> Outdoor Living> Outdoor Furniture> Furniture Sets> Wicker> Wicker Dining Chair and select it for placement.
 When a library item is selected, a preview image displays.

 - 2. In floor plan view or a 3D view, click on the deck to place a chair symbol.
 You can continue clicking to place more chairs. - 3.
-Find Exteriors> Outdoor Living> Outdoor Cooking, select a grill for placement, and place it on the deck. - 4.
+Find Home Designer Core Catalogs> Exteriors> Outdoor Living> Outdoor Cooking, select a grill for placement, and place it on the deck. - 4.
 Next, add some exterior lighting and any other desired exterior elements to your deck design. - 5.
 Finally, create a Camera view to see the results.